bradamiller/ProgrammingWithXRP/docs/source/Introduction/syllabus.rst

 You will:

 * implement 7 projects, about one per week

+* You will learn to program your robot with **Blockly**, a graphical programming system designed to get you familiar with programming and robot concepts very quickly.
+Then you will learn the more professional **Python** programming language that is used throughout industry.

 * We will try to do something with the robots most days, so bring them every day to the classroom.